MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Scientific Motivations of the Stage-V Cosmological Surveys

 \subsection{Growth of Structure \& Nature of Gravity}

-Within the framework of hot Big Bang cosmology, gravity amplifies primordial density perturbations of the order of $10^{-5}$, seeded by inflation, in an expanding cosmic background, leading to the formation and growth of large-scale structure (LSS).
-As a result, the growth of structures is a sensitive probe of both gravity theories and dark energy.
-Notably, in modified gravity theories that deviate from General Relativity (GR), the intrinsic relationship between structure growth and geometrical quantities is generally altered or even disrupted.
-Thus, monitoring the structure growth over time provides stringent tests of gravity theories \cite{Huterer2023}.
+Within the standard cosmological framework, gravity amplifies primordial density perturbations of order $10^{-5}$, seeded by inflation, in an expanding cosmic background, leading to the formation and growth of large-scale structure (LSS).
+The structure growth history is therefore a sensitive probe of both gravity and dark energy.
+More generally, the growth of structure traces the dynamical response of matter to gravity, while geometrical probes constrain the cosmic expansion history.
+In GR these two aspects obey a consistency relation, while departures from GR can modify or break it.
+Tracking the growth history over cosmic time therefore provides a powerful test of gravity on cosmological scales \cite{Huterer2023}.

-The growth of cosmic structures largely shapes the spatial correlations and the amplitude of peculiar velocities of galaxies.
-One prominent effect is redshift-space distortions (RSD; e.g., \cite{Hamilton1998}), where the observed redshift maps of galaxies are distorted by their peculiar velocities along the line of sight.
-This distortion leads to the anisotropic clustering of galaxies, which allows for measurements of the autocorrelation of galaxy velocity divergence $P_{\theta \theta}$ and its cross-correlation with galaxy densities $P_{g \theta}$.
-In this context, the effect of structure growth can be parameterized through the combination of the linear growth rate and the amplitude of matter fluctuations $f \sigma_8$, as the power spectra scale as $P_{\theta \theta} \propto (f \sigma_8)^2$ and $P_{g \theta} \propto f \sigma_8$ (e.g., \cite{RSD_revive_2009}).
+The growth of cosmic structure shapes both the spatial clustering of galaxies and their peculiar velocities.
+One key observable is redshift-space distortions (RSD; e.g., \cite{Hamilton1998}), where the observed redshifts of galaxies are perturbed by their peculiar velocities along the line of sight, producing apparent anisotropic clustering.
+This effect can be used to constrain the combination $f(z)\sigma_8(z)$, where $f(z) \equiv {\rm d}\ln D / {\rm d}\ln a$ is the linear growth rate, with $D(a)$ the linear growth factor, through the autocorrelation of galaxy velocity divergence $P_{\theta \theta} \propto (f \sigma_8)^2$ and its cross-correlation with galaxy densities $P_{g \theta} \propto f \sigma_8$ (e.g., \cite{RSD_revive_2009}).

-Another common approach to testing gravity theories is to compare the two gravitational potentials $\Psi$ and $\Phi$ by parameterizing them with phenomenological functions $\mu$ and $\Sigma$ that linearly perturb GR (e.g., \cite{ZhaoGongBo:2010, eBOSS2021, DES:2022extension}).
-Many modified gravity theories of cosmological interest can be represented using the following equations, which allow the two potentials to differ:
+Tests of GR are often formulated by comparing the measured growth history with the GR expectation, e.g., through the growth-index parameterization $f(z) \simeq \Omega_m(z)^\gamma$, for which $\gamma \simeq 0.55$ in GR-$\Lambda$CDM and can shift in alternative gravity theories (e.g., \cite{Linder2007}).
+A complementary approach to testing GR is to probe potential deviations of the two scalar gravitational potentials $\Psi$ and $\Phi$ from their GR relations.
+Such deviations are usually parameterized by phenomenological functions $\mu$ and $\Sigma$ that linearly perturb GR (e.g., \cite{ZhaoGongBo:2010, eBOSS2021, DES:2022extension}):